 Why did it happen?
 There could be dozens of different factors, ranging from same IP, same PC, same address, name or etc. used on any 2 different amazon seller accounts.

 Amazon judges your selling performance based on some other metrics as well.
 Therefore, to understand where you went wrong it is essential to understand these metrics first.

-- Pre-fulfillment cancellation rate: This refers to the numbers of orders cancelled by the seller before shipment divided by total number of orders for that time period.
+- Pre-fulfillment cancellation rate: This refers to the number of orders canceled by the seller before shipment divided by a total number of orders for that time period.
 A high pre-cancellation rate is related to mismanaged inventory.
 Amazon recommends sellers maintain a cancellation rate of less than 2.5% to avoid suspension.

 - Order Defect Rate (ODR): This indicates the percentage of seller’s orders that have received negative reviews, or problems with their received order.
 Amazon recommends sellers have ODR below 1% to avoid suspension.